Blogs

 Court_Hierarchy

 Famously called as antedated and complex, the Indian Judicial System is the backbone of the country’s democratic setup.
-As one of the biggest judicial systems in the world, it operates on the grounds of justice, equality to ensure that everyone follows the law.
+As one of the biggest judicial systems in the world, it operates on the grounds of justice and equality to ensure that everyone follows the law.

-Hey, have you ever wondered about where law and order coexist in one of the biggest democracies on this planet?
-Well, if you are ready to get yourself involved in the system then it is important to know the “Structure of the Indian Judicial System”.
+Have you ever wondered about where law and order coexist in one of the biggest democracies on this planet?
+Well, if you are ready to get yourself involved in the system, then it is important to know the “Structure of the Indian Judicial System”.
 So, let’s dive in.

 India’s judiciary follows a three-tier hierarchical structure, which ensures justice is administered at various levels.